 In the channel-based world, the fixed audio mix cannot be adapted to individual needs.
 In most instances, the end user can only adjust the loudness and dynamic ranges on their devices.

 Lack of control over the audio tends to affect hard-of-hearing viewers the most.
-For example, people with hearing impairments often have trouble discerning the dialogue from overly loud background noises or music in a show.
+For example, people with hearing impairments typically have trouble discerning the dialogue from overly loud background noises or music in a show.
 The channel-based approach provides no quick fixes for overcoming this accessibility hurdle.

 In addition, the end user may want to watch or listen to a show on different devices which have contrasting audio output configurations.
 For example, a commuter may start watching something on their phone in the train and want to finish it on TV at home.
-This too has driven consumer demand for personalisation, making the channel-based approach outdated.
+This too has driven consumer demand for personalization, making the channel-based approach outdated.

 Audio becomes an object when it is associated with metadata.
 This is information that describes the audio object's existence, position, and function.
 The combination of audio objects and the interplay between them can be flexible, taking into account user, environment, and platform-specific factors.